murisi/L2/README.md

 ```racket
 (function0 expression1 ... expressionN)
 ```
-If the above expression is not a [primitive expression](#primitive-expressions), then `function0` is evaluated in the environment.
-The resulting value of this evaluation is then invoked with the (unevaluated) list of [s-expressions](#internal-representation) `(expression1 expression2 ... expressionN)` as its only argument.
-The list of s-expressions returned by this function then replaces the entire list of s-expressions `(function0 expression1 ... expressionN)`.
+If the above expression is not a [primitive expression](#primitive-expressions), then `function0` from the metaprogram is invoked with the (unevaluated) list of [fragments](#internal-representation) `(expression1 expression2 ... expressionN)` as its first argument and a buffer in which the replacement is to be constructed as its second argument.
+The fragment returned by this function then replaces the entire fragment `(function0 expression1 ... expressionN)`.
 If the result of this replacement is still a non-primitive expression, then the above process is repeated.
 When this process terminates, the appropriate assembly code for the resulting primitive expression is emitted.

-The expression `((function comment (sexprs) [@fst [get sexprs]]) [foo] This comment is ignored.
-No, seriously.)` is replaced by `[foo]`, which in turn compiles into assembly similar to what is generated for other invoke expressions.
+Meta-expressions were already demonstrated in the [compiler section](#the-compiler).

 ## Examples/Reductions
 In the extensive list processing that follows in this section, the following functions prove to be convenient abbreviations: